Fields generated by points on superelliptic curves: Geometric sources of higher degree points

 \section{Geometric sources of higher degree points}

-Let $C$ be a superelliptic curve given by affine equation of the form $y^m=f(x)$ where $f(x)$ has degree $d$.
+Let $C$ be a superelliptic curve over $\Q$ given by an affine equation of the form $y^m=f(x)$ where $f(x)$ has degree $d$.
 The parametrization strategy in \eqref{eq:param} produces points on superelliptic curves that generate degree $n$ field extensions.
 The strategy fails to produce degree $n$ extensions when $\text{gcd}(m,d) \nmid n$ in general.
 In this section, we attempt to provide some heuristics for why one should expect degree $n$ points on superelliptic curves with $\text{gcd}(m,d) \nmid n$ to appear less often compared to degree $n$ points with $\text{gcd}(m,d) \mid n$.

 In the case of hyperelliptic curves, $m = 2$ and $\gcd(2, d) = 2$, this parametrization does not produce any odd degree points (cf. \cite{keyes}).
-This is consistent with a result of Bhargava--Gross--Wang \cite{BGW} which says that a positive proportion of locally soluble hyperelliptic curves have no odd degree points (and thus that a positive proportion of all hyperelliptic curves have no odd degree points).
+This is consistent with a result of Bhargava--Gross--Wang \cite{BGW} which finds that for any genus $g \geq 2$, a positive proportion of everywhere locally soluble hyperelliptic curves have no odd degree points (and thus that a positive proportion of all genus $g$ hyperelliptic curves have no odd degree point).

 While we are far from proving an analogous result to \cite{BGW} for degree $n$ points with $\text{gcd}(m,d) \nmid n$ on superelliptic curves, we attempt to give some heuristics and examples suggesting that points of degree $n$ with $\text{gcd}(m,d) \mid n$ appear more often than those with $\text{gcd}(m,d) \nmid n$ and we ask the following: